Deadlines: January 1, April 1, July 1, and October 1

 21st Century Education Grants

-Funds are available for classroom teachers in Almont, Armada, Capac, Dryden, Imlay City, and Romeo for educational projects in the classroom and in the field.
+Funds are available for area classroom teachers for educational projects in the classroom and in the field.
+Individual school funds for Almont, Armada, Capac, Dryden, Imlay City, and Romeo are also available.
 Have an idea?
 Request a grant!

 Jamie’s Smiles’ mission is to supply supplemental funding to outstanding programs that benefit special needs children through grants and other financial means.